 It’s an 8.4 mile round-trip hike with an elevation gain of 2,450 feet.
 You start at the same trailhead that you’d use if you were going to climb Long’s Peak – labeled as one of the world’s 20 most dangerous hikes by Outside Magazine.

-Again, the parking lot can be nuts, as people who plan to climb Long’s Peak usually start by 3 or 4 AM so as to be off before any storms arrive.
+Again, the parking lot can be nuts, as people who plan to climb Long’s Peak usually start by 3 or 4 AM so as to be off the summit before any storms arrive.

 The Chasm Lake trail shares the first 3.5 miles of the Long’s Peak Trail.
 Then it splits and follows a gorge with views of Peacock Pool and Columbine Falls.
 Chasm Lake itself is beautiful but beware of the aggressive marmots who will practically rip your sandwich out of your hands.

-The trailhead is most easily reached via Highway 7 to Lyons – then continuing on Highway 7 all the way to the trailhead, a distance of about 42 miles from Boulder.
+The trailhead is most easily reached via Highway 7 to Lyons – then continuing on Highway 7 all the way to the trailhead, a distance of about 42 miles from Boulder, Colorado.

-South Boulder and Bear Peak Hike – one of the best hikes in Boulder
+South Boulder and Bear Peak Hike – one of the top hikes in Boulder

 These two peaks, located just west of Boulder can easily be hiked together.
 Parking at the NCAR trailhead (accessible via Table Mesa Drive) is free.
 I have usually hiked the Shadow Canyon Route via Towhee, Mesa or the Homestead trails.